mah0001/metadata-editor-docs-v2/documenting_geographic.md

 **PURPOSE, CREDIT AND STATUS**

-    - Any targeted users or communities (e.g., researchers, environmental agencies).
 - **`Purpose`** A description of why the dataset or resource was created—in other words, its intended use or application.
 The expectations are as follows:
   - Content: A clear, concise explanation of the rationale behind the dataset's creation.
 This could include:
     - The objective of the data collection effort.